-Aged five, David Knapmans railway interest was triggered at Reigate station by a Wainwright 4.4.0.
-Reading his fathers pre-war Railway magazines and regularly taking Trains Illustrated fostered a lifelong interest.
-The Reading Redhill line provided much steam interest and early main line trips included the Bristolian and the Kentish Belle in 1958.
+Aged five, DAVID KNAPMAN’s railway interest was triggered at Reigate station by a Wainwright 4.4.0.
+Reading his father’s pre-war Railway Magazine and regularly taking Trains Illustrated fostered a lifelong interest.
+The Reading to Redhill line provided much steam interest and early main line trips included the Bristolian and the Kentish Belle in 1958.
 Photography started with a Brownie Box camera, which was soon overtaken by a 35mm Agfa Silette.
 A move to Brentwood and a career as a Chartered Accountant enabled the steam interest to flourish further and main line runs today still enthrall.
 The author hopes his photographs prove to be of much interest to the reader.
 Floreat Vapor!